Posted on 10/05/2017

 Mineral makeup doesn’t clog pores, meaning it won't cause breakouts like many of the big makeup brands do.
 Jane Iredale especially, is great for acne-prone skin, rosacea, and oilier skin as it can help 'mop up' excess oils, helping to give you a ‘glow’ as opposed to a 'shine'.

 Handy hint - choose the right type of makeup for your skin type, e.g. you might want a “healthy glow” but have oily skin so choose a Pressed Powder Amazing Base, this will help mop up the excess oils produced throughout the day and will give the radiant finish you are wanting.
 Comparatively, if your skin is dry, you will want a product that has some hydrating qualities, such as a BB Cream.
-These are called Glow Time for a reason, they have hydrators to ensure that your complexion is flawless through the day!
+These are called Glow Time for a reason, they have hydrators to ensure that your complexion is flawless throughout the day!

 Traditional cosmetics often contain talc, a bulking agent that leads to a formula that’s heavier on the skin and less pigmented.
 With a poorly pigmented foundation, you might find yourself layering on more and more product to get the look and coverage you want, only to end up with a patchy/streaky finish that is less than flattering.
 With Jane Iredale mineral makeup, the less is more rule applies.
 Often first time users apply too much product, as they are used to using inferior quality products that have poor 'colour pay off' so will apply the usual amount and are often surprised when they find they end up with a very full coverage from a small amount of product.

 The best foundation is one that you apply and forget.
 However, many traditional foundations contain talc, which feels heavy on the skin.
 Traditional foundation also commonly settles into fine lines and wrinkles, causing creasing.
 Mineral makeup is like a second skin, with a barely-there feel.
 The minerals are “micronized” or milled to a very small size, this process results in a smooth and sheer coverage.
-Don’t confuse “micronized” with “nano-sized” The use of Nano-sized particles in cosmetics is a controversial one - Jane Iredale have chosen not use them and all of their products are “nano free”.
+Don’t confuse “micronized” with “nano-sized” The use of nano-sized particles in cosmetics is a controversial one - Jane Iredale have chosen not use them and all of their products are “nano free”.

 We use only Jane Iredale mineral makeup after our injectable treatments, because of its skin health benefits.
 Titanium Dioxide and Zinc Oxide help to soothe the skin and calm erythema (redness).
 Zinc Oxide is also anti-microbial, further reducing the chance of infection.